Community Health Integration

 for Providers

-Clinii’s Community Health Integration (CHI) program empowers healthcare providers to address social determinants of health by connecting patients to local resources, care coordinators, and preventive services—advancing equity, engagement, and public health impact.
+Clinii’s Community Health Integration (CHI) program helps healthcare providers address social determinants of health (SDOH) by connecting patients to local support services, care coordinators, and community-based preventive health programs.
+This integrated approach promotes equity, improves outcomes, and strengthens community partnerships.

 What is Community Health Integration?